Manuel Rojas (footballer): Coaching

 Rojas has extensive coaching experience, most of it at the youth level.
 He acted as an assistant coach while with the Chicago Power.
 He has also been an assistant coach for both the Libertyville and Vernon Hills high school soccer teams.
-On September 25, 2012, he was named the head coach of the Chicago Soul in the MISL, but was fired on December 2, 2012 after the team went 2-7.
+On September 25, 2012, he was named the head coach of the Chicago Soul in the MISL, but was fired on December 2, 2012 after the team went 2–7.
 He is now coaching at FC 1974 in Libertyville with U10-U14 teams.

+Personal life

+Rojas is the brother-in-law of the Chilean former footballer Guido Coppa.